Ctrl-Jesse-David/Wizards-of-Worderly-Place/README.md

 3. **Scoring**

    - Points are awarded for each correct letter that was unrevealed
-   - Points are also rewarded for revealing valid words that are not in the grid
+   - Extra Lives are also rewarded for revealing valid words that are not in the grid
    - Your total score is saved to your profile

 4. **Shop System**